MattSurabian/dot-vault/README.md

 This use case would set the vault file's password to the value of the environment variable named DOTVAULTPASS.
 This is the most secure choice for use in an environment where you don't want your chosen password visible to anyone spying on the process list.

+If using an environment variable and sudo, you'll need to use `sudo -E` for the user's environment variables to be passed through.

 ````
 dotvault --export env:DOTVAULTPASS
 ````